metametadata/byplay/README.md

 ## Features
 - **Durability**: queue can survive app restarts because it is stored inside a PostgreSQL table.
-All done and failed jobs are left in a table so that at any time user is able inspect, retry or purge them manually.
+All done and failed jobs are left in a table so that at any time user is able to inspect, retry or purge them manually.
 - **Embedment**: queue consumption worker can be easily started in a background thread.
 - **Parallelism**: queue can be consumed by several threads on different machines to better utilize multiple CPU cores.
 The parallel queue consumption is based on a new